Ritik0109/spark-architecture-notes/README.md

 ### 14. Bucketing vs Partitioning

 #### Bucketing
 An optimization where data is distributed across multiple buckets or files based on the hash of a column value.
 It works by specifying a column and number of buckets during the creation of the DataFrame.
 Spark then applies a hash function to the specified column and divides the data into buckets corresponding to the hash values.
+Bucketing only works with Hive/Spark managed tables.

 #### Partitioning
 Refers to the division of data into smaller, more manageable chunks known as partitions.
 Partitions are the basic units of parallelism in Spark, and they allow the framework to process different portions of the data simultaneously on different nodes in a cluster.